maxe-team/maxe/README.md

 ```

 ## Installation
-You can build TheSimulator using the CMake configuration it comes with (CMake 3.15+ required).
+You can build MAXE using the CMake configuration it comes with (CMake 3.15+ required).

 On Windows you need
 * `cmake` 3.15+